 Do you need a quick breakfast that feels like a treat?
 Are you looking for a way to use up extra watermelon?
 Maybe you want something special to serve at your next backyard get-together?
 This watermelon mojito smoothie works for all these situations.

 What’s the secret to its appeal?
-The combination of sweet and tangy flavors with a hint of mint creates a taste that satisfies both adults and kids.
+The combination of sweet and tangy flavors, with a hint of mint, creates a taste that satisfies both adults and children.
 The vibrant pink color also makes it Instagram-worthy, which partly explains its popularity on social media.

 Essential Ingredients for a Perfect Watermelon Mojito Smoothie